vasya-zh/kampela-soldering-kit/README.md

 To do that you need to flash it with the latest [binary firmware released](https://github.com/Kalapaja/kampela-firmware/tags) or build it from the [source code](https://github.com/Kalapaja/kampela-firmware)

-Or you can make your version of the firmware and hardware with all needed customisation.
+Or you can make your customized version of the firmware and hardware.

 ## How to produce your own Kampela Solder Kit